 There are now a considerable number of sources of information to help STEM returners.
 In particular, there are professional institutions, employer institutions and federations, government (mainly local) organisations and specialist interest groups.

-WISE [Tip: hold Ctrl and click a link to open it in a new tab.
-(Hide tip)] is a not for profit organisation dedicated to the achievement of increased gender balance in the UK STEM workforce.
+is a not for profit organisation dedicated to the achievement of increased gender balance in the UK STEM workforce.
 WISE works from classroom to boardroom to inspire more girls and women to choose STEM careers and to support employers in creating a working environment in which women can thrive and do their best work.
 Individual membership of WISE is free and WISE counts some of the country’s largest STEM employers amongst its corporate and institutional members.

 For professional scientists interested in returning to an academic or similar research-orientated career the Wellcome Trust has a helpful returners’ guide – ‘Getting back into research after a career break’.
 This guide has been put together for people who, after a substantial break, are thinking about making the step back into research in biomedical or public health areas, although the advice given here should be broad enough to apply to other fields in science and medicine.